Zuṭṭ: Within the Abbasid Caliphate

 Jats produced a number of well-known people during the Islamic Golden Age.
 Famous theologian, Abu Hanifa, who was the founder of Hanafi school of thought, is considered by some to be one of them.
 His grandfather, named Zuttā, was brought as captive by Muslim armies in the late 7th century to lower Iraq.
 Other Zutt scholars include Ibn Ulayya, who was from Qayqan, and al-Awza'i.
-As they were earliest of the people from Indus Valley to have interacted with Muslims, "Zutt" became a general term for the people from Sind and Multan who were living in Syria, which included scholars and governors like Ibn al-A'rabi, Ibn Shahak and Abu al-Khasib.
 During this period, Zutt increasingly intermingled with other non-Arab foreign people in Basra, a cosmopolitan port at the time.
 They, along with Sayabija and Zanj, were designated as one of the Black peoples (Arabic: as-swadan) by Arabs.
-Grandfather of al-Jahiz, the famous 9th century author, was reportedly a black cameleer.
 The term Black, however, was apparently applied to Berbers and Indians as well.